TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_tile_layers.md

 	- Background
 	- Walls

+- We can't treat when_born as render order because entities will be created in a single step
+	- No matter, we can spare a single int in render component

+- But really for some stuff it doesn't even make sense to have render invariants
+	- the layer is implied for shootable weapon and all those item entity types

 - Maybe create a layer folder for any special object?

 - Layers inside Sorting layers could be separated by imgui separators